Regular Dental Checkup

 Regular Dental Checkups

-As leading dental hygienists, we believe in the power of teeth cleanings, flossing, sealants, and fluoride to prevent dental disease.
+As leading dental hygienists in Long Beach, CA, we believe in the power of teeth cleanings, flossing, sealants, and fluoride to prevent dental disease.
 Our focus is on thorough dental care exams to check your teeth, gums, and overall health.
 At Long Beach Dental Health, we are equally concerned about your smile as we are about your well-being.

 - You can expect a typical new patient hygiene and cleaning appointment to go as follows:

 - Our front staff will welcome you with typical information gathering and answering any dental care questions you may have.

 - Next, your dental hygienist will greet you in the waiting room.